Subjective Reality and Denial

 Being anxious because you are worried about how to pay an outstanding bill and trying to resolve the feeling of anxiety by ignoring it, doesn’t change the reality that the bill will need to be paid.

-Reality Shaped by Truth
+Objective Reality is Shaped by Truth

 -

 If your tendency is to react to the uncomfortable feeling of change (associated with trying to rid yourself of an unhealthy addiction by learning a series of new habits), refocus your thoughts to think faith first!
 When your imagination is disciplined with truth (when your thinking and behavior both line up to Biblical truth), cognitive consistency is achieved and peace results (Psalm 7:14, John 17:17).
 The understanding and use of Christian love brings internal peace and social harmony (Koenig, H. G. (2020), Romans 8:6, 13:8, Galatians 5:6).
 Harmony ensues when your social environment accepts and/or carries out similar behavior.
 The fruit of the Spirit empowers you to show self-control and gentleness as you practice the skills that will help you negotiate self-interest within a social climate; you just need to want to do it!
 The result will be a healthy psychosocial balance, evidenced by all (assuming you are merging into a healthy social environment that shares similar values so the peace and unity of the Holy Spirit will not be disrupted).
-Read more about merging self into society at the sub tab: Negotiate Rather than Compete.

 As a Christian, you still need to make right decisions-right from God's perspective.
 When you do, you are putting on the armor of God and will march on with confidence in Christ because of the consistency you have throughout your spirit, soul, and body to live your new normal lifestyle in Christ (Philippians 2:12-13, 3 John 2, 1 Thessalonians 5:23, Ephesians 6:10-18).
-However, if you react with fear and doubt, your mind will go into a self-protection mode and your body will fight the change, causing anxiety (and anxiety is what drives you back to addiction, triggering the addiction cycle to win out over the change cycle).
+However, if you react with fear and doubt, your mind will go into a self-protection mode and your body will fight the change, causing anxiety (and anxiety is what drives you back to addiction, triggering the addictive cycle to win out over the change cycle).

 A Biblical example of what a subjective reality can do is seen when you study the Old Testament religious leaders that were present when Jesus was alive.
 Read the description Jesus gave of the Pharisee’s as described in Matthew chapters 12, 23).
 Their acceptance of Jesus meant the Pharisees would have to change their theology, their traditions, and their actions which is something they had no interest in doing so they blocked the truth from altering their reality.
 The Sanhedrin, too, were caught up in their own theology.
 Their motive of being “right” exceeded the value of truth.
 Some more Biblical examples of denial: